Merck COVID-19 pill sparks calls for access for lower income countries - NewsBreak

 “If you're not in the license, you're relying on Merck, and it looks to us that that could mean a potential supply shortfall as well as overpricing," said Peter Maybarduk of Public Citizen, who sits on the MPP governance board.
 He suggested that could lead to wealthy countries outbidding poor nations for the medicine.

 It is unclear how many generic pills will be available or when.
-The licensed Indian manufacturers including Aurobindo Pharma, Cipla Ltd, Dr. Reddy’s Labs, Emcure Pharmaceuticals, Hetero Labs, Sun Pharmaceuticals, and Torrent Pharmaceuticals declined to provide details on production plans.
+The licensed Indian manufacturers including Aurobindo Pharma (ARBN.NS), Cipla Ltd (CIPL.NS), Dr. Reddy’s Labs (REDY.NS), Emcure Pharmaceuticals, Hetero Labs, Sun Pharmaceuticals (SUN.NS), and Torrent Pharmaceuticals (TORP.NS) declined to provide details on production plans.

 In addition, manufacturing for low-income countries in many nations also requires World Health Organization (WHO) approval, a regulatory process that typically takes months.